 For the time being, the advocate-Mediator seems to have an advantage over his colleague-Mediators as a privileged professional - that is: if the Court will accept, that the advocate is performing his professional duties when acting as a Mediator.

 As mentioned above, this is the narrow scope, within which the advocate is privileged.
 As at present there are different opinions about the question, whether this is the case.
-Mr13 L.H.A.J.M.
-Quant, practicing lawyer and presently holding the Professorial Chair on Legal Practice at Amsterdam University14, tends to make a difference between the advocate, solely guarding and monitoring the Mediation process; and on the other hand, the advocate appointed as Mediator on the basis of his special experience and legal expertise.
+Mr11 L.H.A.J.M.
+Quant, practicing lawyer and presently holding the Professorial Chair on Legal Practice at Amsterdam University12, tends to make a difference between the advocate, solely guarding and monitoring the Mediation process; and on the other hand, the advocate appointed as Mediator on the basis of his special experience and legal expertise.
 The first category, in the opinion of Professor Quant, is not entitled to privilege, for his activities are comparable to those of a judge or an arbitrator who do not enjoy the benefit of privilege.
-The advocate-Mediator in the second category is appointed in his capacity as advocate, so under certain circumstances privilege can be justified.
+The advocate, so under certain circumstances privilege can be justified.